Skip to main content

 How Inheritance works:

-1. The account owner invites as many beneficiaries as they wish to the workspace.
+1. An account owner invites as many beneficiaries as they wish to the workspace.

 2. Each beneficiary accepts the invitation and sets up their account using a passkey.
 Beneficiaries have no access to workspace balances or transactions.